mkandziora/PhylUp/how_to_start.md

 Note: Specified paths have to start either from your root directory (e.g. `/home/USER/PhylUp/path/to/file`), or can be relative from within the PhylUp main folder (`./path/to/file`).

 Beside the standard definition, there are more input options.
 Currently supported are:
-* **blacklist**: a list of sequences, that shall not be added or were identified to be removed later.
+* **blacklist**: A list of sequences, that shall not be added or were identified to be removed later.
 This needs to be formatted as a python list containing the GenBank identifiers (e.g. `[accession number, accession number]`).
-* **mrca**: define the clade of interest by providing the ncbi taxonomic identifier
+* **mrca**: Define the clade of interest by providing the ncbi taxonomic identifier.
+    Often phylogenies include outgroups, and someone might not be interested in updating that part of the tree.
+    This can be avoided by defining the most recent common ancestor.
+    It requires the ncbi taxon identifier for the group of interest, which can be obtained from [here](https://www.ncbi.nlm.nih.gov/taxonomy) or by using a provided script:

+	`python3 ./data/spn_to_taxid.py NAME_OF_MRCA`

+	Please note that in the case that the mrca is a species name, the space between the two names needs to be replaced with an '_'

-##### B. PALMS DATASET IDEA:
+##### B. hierachical updating - Asteroidea example:

-2. using your own files:
+Update an alignment with different settings of mrca, threshold and downtorank settings.

-There is an example file in `docs/example_scripts/own_data_filter_blast.py`.
-The corresponding function to use in your file setup is `filter_data_run()`.
+There is an example file in `example_different_levels.py`.

 ##### C. Add unpublished data

-3. Use a local folder as sequence database:

  Instead of using GenBank as the source of new sequences, we can specify a folder which contains sequences in fasta format and this folder will be used as a sequence database.
-Then before running a standard or filter run, sequences from that folder can be added to the alignment/phylogeny if the folder contains sequences that are similar to the sequences already present in the alignment.
+ Before using the BLAST database to find new sequences, sequences from that folder can be added to the alignment/phylogeny if the folder contains sequences that are similar to the sequences already present in the alignment.
 This is intended to be used for newly sequenced material, which is not yet published on GenBank.
      To use this you need to specify:

    * add_unpubl_seq = path to folder with the sequences
    * id_to_spn_addseq_json = path to file which translates the sequences names to species names

-    There is an example file in `docs/example_scripts/own_data_localdb.py`, with an example of the input files in `tests/data/local_seqs` and `tests/data/tipnTOspn_localAdd.csv` shows how to write the comma-delimited file.
+   There is an example file in `example_unpublished.py`, with an example of the input files in `./data/unpublished_seqs` and `./data/unpublished_names.csv` shows how to write the comma-delimited file.

-#### **3. More settings that can be adjusted:**

-There are some more features that can be changed.

-1. define the `ingroup_mrca`:

-    Often phylogenies include outgroups, and someone might not be interested in updating that part of the tree.
-    This can be avoided by defining the most recent common ancestor.
-    It requires the ncbi taxon identifier for the group of interest, which can be obtained from [here](https://www.ncbi.nlm.nih.gov/taxonomy).

-#### **4. start to update your phylogeny:**
+#### **3. start to update your phylogeny:**

 This should be straight forward - type in your PhylUp main folder:

-`python ./path/to/file/analysis-file.py`
+`python3 ./path/to/file/analysis-file.py`

 And now you just need to wait...

-#### **5. Concatenate different single-gene PhylUp runs:**
+#### **4. Concatenate different single-gene PhylUp runs:**

-After the single-gene PhylUp runs were updated, the data can be combined, see for example `docs/example_scripts/concat_example.py`.
+After the single-gene PhylUp runs were updated, the data can be combined, see for example `example_concat.py`.
-Either the program randomly decides which sequences to concatenate if there are more sequences available for one loci or the user can specify a file, which sequences shall be concatenated.
-An example file can be found at `tests/data/concatenation_input.csv`.

-#### **6. Navigating the output:**
+#### **5. Navigating the output:**
-REWRITE!!!

 During a PhylUp run, several files are being written out:
 Here is a short introduction to what they are:

- * folder with previous_run: each PhylUp loop writes out the same sets of files, after finishing one loop, they are copied there before a new round is started

- *  all files that end with .p: are pickled files which are needed to rerun the dataset
- *  replaced_inputaln.fasta: is you input alignment, where '?' have been replaced with '-'
- *  **not_added_seq.csv**: contains newly found sequences, that passed the e-filter but where not added because of other reasons (not part of the defined mrca or to short)
- *  aln_ott.phy: used to add the newly found sequences to the alignment
+ * **all_new_seqs.updated**: csv file with all information available about the newly added sequences
- *  **PhylUp.fas/PhylUp.tre**: alignment and tree after updating with otuPS labels, those files can be used to relabel the tipnames, using `scripts/relabel_tree_file.py`
-  *  **labelled.fas/labelled.tre**: same as PhylUp.fas/tre but with different label
- * PhylUp_final_notrim/trim/fas/tre: trimmed/untrimmed final dataset
- *  **taxon_sampling.csv**: list of taxon names and how often they are represented in the data
+ * **fulltree.raxml.**: all the files generated by RAxML-NG if the tree updating was enabled
  * **logfile**: short summary of how many sequences where added/filtered during a PhylUp run
- *  **otu_seq_info.csv**: table with all sequences that passed evalue, and length filter and where either added or not, because they where filtered during the taxon filtering.
- * place_resolve.tre: your phylogeny with the new sequences placed onto it
- * random_resolve.tre:
- * otu_dict.json: like otu_seq_info.csv but in json format
- * **RAxML files**: files produced during a RAxML run
- * **Genbank_information_added_seq.csv**: file that contains the Genbank information of the newly added sequences
+ * **table.updated**: all sequences that were considered to be added, but of which some have been removed because of the filtering steps - does not include sequences that were not added because they are not part of the mrca or because they were too short - for those see wrong_mrca.csv and wrong_seq_length.csv
+ * **updt_aln.fasta**: updated alignment; there is also a relabeled version with tipnames as a combination of taxon name and accession number
+ * **updt_tre.tre**: updated tree or unresolved tree if no phylogeny was provided as input; there is also a relabeled version with tipnames as a combination of taxon name and accession number
+ * **orig_inputaln.fasta**: data as supplied in the input
+ * **orig_tre.tre**: data as supplied in the input
+ * **blast**: folder that holds all blast results
+ * **tmp**: folder that holds taxonomic information, complete sequences and internally used files.

- #### **7. Common error messages:**
+ #### **6. Common error messages:**

 Will be added as soon it becomes clear what are common error messages.